jessica-taylor/hashlattice/README.md

 If we see a list of values, we will start with the default and then proceed to merge with all the values in order.
 It is also necessary to push new values out to the network.
 There is probably a good algorithm for this.

-Variables are values, so they can be specified as the result of evaluating a static computation.
-Therefore, we can identify variables with the hash of the static computation producing the variable.
-The fact that predicates are the result of evaluating a static computation implies that predicates can use the `getHash` function.
+Variables are values, so they can be specified as the result of evaluating a computation.
+Therefore, we can identify variables with the hash of the computation producing the variable.
+The fact that predicates are the result of evaluating a computation implies that predicates can use the `getHash` function.
 This makes it possible to, for example, create a predicate over linked lists in which the pointer of a linked list is represented as a hash code.

 ### API

 HashLattice provides an API, which is accessible in a Javascript shell, other programming languages, and HashLattice web pages.
 The API contains the following functions (TODO, this is incomplete):

-- `evalStatic`: Given a static computation, evaluate it.
+- `evalComputation`: Given a computation, evaluate it.
 This uses caching.
-- `getHash`: Given a hash code for a static computation, try to download and evaluate it.
+- `getHash`: Given a hash code for a computation, try to download and evaluate it.
 This also using caching.
 - `getVar`: Given a variable hash, return the current value for the variable.
 This may require querying peers.
-- `putVar`: Given a variable static computation and a new value, merge the current value with the new value.
+- `putVar`: Given a variable computation and a new value, merge the current value with the new value.
 This may cause the new value to be pushed to other computers in the network.